- ICH GCP

 - Blood donation within 2 months before inclusion.

-- Symptomatic postural hypotension, irrespective of the decrease in blood pressure, or asymptomatic postural hypotension defined as a decrease in SBP ≥ 20 mmHg within 3 minutes when changing from supine to standing position.
+- Symptomatic postural hypotension, irrespective of the decrease in blood pressure, or asymptomatic postural hypotension defined as a decrease in SBP ≥ 20 mmHg within 3 minutes when changed from supine to standing position.

 - Presence or history of drug hypersensitivity, or allergic disease diagnosed and treated by a physician, except seasonal rhinitis.